You can access my personal website here as well as my publication record here.

-Besides being committed to performing high-quality research, I have also great enthusiasm in teaching.
-I have been selected as the course instructor for the summer course Introduction to Artificial Intelligence for two consecutive years (2019, 2020).
-From 2017-2019, I had also been working as a teaching assistant for multiple courses.
+Besides being committed to performing high-quality research, I also have great enthusiasm in outreach activities related to AI and robotics.
+I had been taking on the duty of course instructor for the advanced summer course Introduction to Artificial Intelligence for two consecutive years (2019, 2020).
+I had also contributed a book chapter covering how robotics can strengthen resiliency to disasters such as Covid-19 pandemic.

 Prior to my Ph.D. in Rutgers, I earned my Master Degree in Mechanical Engineering from Columbia University in the city of New York, where I was working with Dr. Peter Allen on several robot car navigation tasks.
 I earned my Bachelor Degree in Vehicle Engineering from Nanjing University of Aeronautics and Astronautics, Nanjing, China.